 For the most part, any interface you choose for your laptop would also be great for your regular non-mobile computer.
 So the questions you ask yourself about mobile recording interfaces are largely the same as you'd ask for your home studio recording interface.

 These days, unless you plan to become a commercial recording studio, the interface units for a computer based home studio will be small boxes, i.e. the same as would be appropriate for mobile recording.

 So what are the questions you should be asking?
 According to the article in question, they are:

-The cEntrance Mic Port Pro is really the ultimate in portable interfaces.
+The cEntrance Mic Port Pro 2 is really the ultimate in portable interfaces.
 It records very high-quality audio, plugs right into a USB port and has a headphone jack.
-See my review of it here (includes audio samples): http://www.homebrewaudio.com/review-of-the-centrance-micport-pro-audio-interface/. $149.95.
+See my review of it which includes audio samples: $299.99.

-The M-Audio Mobile Pre is lightweight, has two combo (mic or line-level) inputs, and is definitely a great-sounding interface. $111.71.
+The Focusrite Scarlett Solo is small, lightweight, has one combo (mic or line-level) input, and is definitely a great-sounding interface. $109.99.

 Of course there are dozens more out there.